Latin America

 Led by Julio López Montes,

 A fellowship-oriented program that provides seed funding to higher-education students in Honduras to conduct small-scale research projects across the horticulture value chain.
-Students will be guided through a grant drafting and submission training program to increase capacity in applying for funding.
-Awarded applications will receive funding and expertise to implement research projects.
+Students will be guided through a grant drafting and submission training program to increase capacity in applying for funding, and supporting expertise to implement research projects.

 Honduras